FlorianBoegl/Java_For_Dummies/README.md

-# Me learning Java via the book: Java für Dummies
+# Me trying to learn more Java via the book: Java für Dummies
 - author of the book: Arnold Willemer